apache/cassandra-dtest/CONTRIBUTING.md

 - favor `format` over `%` for formatting strings.

-Contributions will be evaluated by PEP8, though we do not enforce compliance strictly.
-We do not enforce limits on line length, but please keep lines readable.
+Contributions will be evaluated by PEP8.
+We now strictly enforce compliance, via a linter run with Travis CI against all new pull requests.
+We do not enforce the default limits on line length, but have established a maximum length of 200 chars as a sanity check.

 We do not enforce import sorting, but if you choose to organize imports by some convention, use the `isort` tool (`pip install isort`).